openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 - [Guidelines for Labels and Annotations for OpenShift applications](https://github.com/redhat-developer/app-labels/blob/master/labels-annotation-for-openshift.adoc)
 - [Well-Known Labels, Annotations and Taints](https://kubernetes.io/docs/reference/labels-annotations-taints/)

-`istiocsr` CR object is a singleton object and is enforced in CRD to have the name as `default`. `istio-csr` agent will be deployed in the namespace where the CR object is created.
+`istiocsr.operator.openshift.io` CR object is a singleton object and is enforced in CRD to have the name as `default`.
+`istio-csr` agent will be deployed in the namespace where the CR object is created.

-Configurations made available in the spec of `istiocsr` CR are passed as command line arguments to `istio-csr` agent and updating these configurations would cause new rollout of the `istio-csr` agent deployment, which means a new pod will be created and old pod will terminate resulting in `istio-csr` agent restart.
+Configurations made available in the spec of `istiocsr.operator.openshift.io` CR are passed as command line arguments to `istio-csr` agent and updating these configurations would cause new rollout of the `istio-csr` agent deployment, which means a new pod will be created and old pod will terminate resulting in `istio-csr` agent restart.
-All configurations can be updated on-demand, except for below which can be configured only while creating the `istiocsr` CR, which is enforced in the CRD using CEL validations.
+All configurations can be updated on-demand, except for below which can be configured only while creating the `istiocsr.operator.openshift.io`
+CR, which is enforced in the CRD using CEL validations.
 - `.spec.istioCSRConfig.certmanager.issuerRef`
 - `.spec.istioCSRConfig.istiodTLSConfig.privateKeySize`